barkadosh1/IDD-Fa19_Lab5/README.md

 ## Laser Cutting

 For the laser cutting, I used the provided template as a starting point.
 Since I wanted my jack in the box to have an animal theme, I also wanted to add etching to my box.
 To do this, I added images of animals to the different faces of my box.
-When actually using the later cut, I made sure to provide the different paramaters for cutting mode and etching mode.
+When actually using the laser cut, I made sure to provide the different paramaters for cutting mode and etching mode.
 I also chose to use a larger scale for my cuts for no particular reason other than thinking it would look better.

 ## 3D Printing/Creating Jack